developmentseed/eoapi-risk/README.md

 # eoapi-risk

-An implementation of eoAPI for Risk data and the Humanitarian sector
+[WIP] An implementation of eoAPI for Risk data and the Humanitarian sector.
+See this [Labs ticket](https://github.com/developmentseed/labs/issues/341) for context.